 The Committee is authorised by the Board to obtain outside legal or other independent professional advice and to secure the attendance of outsiders with relevant experience and expertise if it considers it necessary.

 In relation to risk, while the Committee has responsibility for reviewing risk positions and the effectiveness of mitigation, discussions aimed at determining the type and amount of risk to be taken and the level of investment in mitigation to bring risk exposures into line with the risk strategy remain at the level of the full Board.
-The Committee may, however, undertake initial review of management proposals in relation to the risk strategy with a view to reporting to the Board.

 In relation to compliance, the function of the Committee is to monitor QinetiQ’s compliance with the compliance arrangements agreed with the MOD, the purpose of which is to ensure that QinetiQ is able to maintain its position as a supplier of independent and impartial advice to the MOD.
 The Committee is authorised to take whatever approach is necessary to oversee and ensure the effective application of the compliance systems.